IAHispano/Applio-Docs/faq/rvc/rvc.md

 ==- Inference
 is the process where an audio is transformed by the voice model.
 ==-
-==- Search Feature Ratio
-It is the one in charge of controlling the index, the larger the ratio, the more single the dataset but it can result in artifacts, so it is better to leave it as it is by default.
-==-
-==- Pitch
-The pitch is used to adjust the tone of the model so that it can match the original voice and avoid artifacts, for men it is - and women it is +.
-==-
 ==- Artifacting
 Is when the inference output sounds robotic, distorted, with background noise and with fails when trying to modulate words.
-==-
-==- Breath filtering
-Applies respiration filtering to the results, the value represents the filter radius and respiration reduction to avoid artifacts.
-==-
-==- Split Audio
-Basically cuts the audio into parts to make the inference by parts and then joins them together.
 ==-
 ==- Pretrained
 It is a model trained with several sets of long-duration audios that will serve as a basis for training the models in RVC.
 ==-